Trip Details & Highlights

 After breakfast, we depart Ullapool in the morning to fit in with the train/flight journeys for the group.

-Anyone who has flights later on in the day or is spending an extra night in Inverness will have an opportunity to enjoy some time in Inverness including strolling along the River Ness, Inverness Castle and Inverness museum and gallery.
+Anyone who has flights later in the day or is spending an extra night in Inverness will have an opportunity to enjoy some time in Inverness, including strolling along the River Ness, Inverness Castle, and Inverness Museum and Gallery.

 Finally, the North West Highlands Walking Tour end with a farewell until next time.